 Tyrell is the CEO and Founder of NABEA.
 He has served as a U.S. diplomat in the People’s Republic of China and the Philippines, and previously worked in the State Department’s Office of Chinese and Mongolian Affairs.
 He has worked in both private and public sectors on diversity, equity, and inclusion issues throughout the Indo-Pacific.
 Previously, Tyrell acted as a chief of staff at a civil rights NGO; ran workshops about political activism throughout Japan; and interviewed, farmed, and lived with minority and indigenous communities throughout East Asia.
 He holds an MA in Asian Studies from the Georgetown University School of Foreign Service, as well as a dual BA in Government and East Asian Studies from Harvard University.

 FAVORITE ACTIVITY IN ASIA:

 VISIT TEMPLES AND SHRINES

-Chadwick is COO, co-founder, and director of NABEA’s DC chapter.
+Chadwick is President, co-founder, and Webmaster.
 After graduating Harvard University in 2013, Chadwick began his career as a project manager in South Korea at Samsung Electronics and later went on to volunteer at a non-profit organization in Japan.
 Overall, he has lived and worked in Asia for over four years and co-founded NABEA with the aim of encouraging members of the black community to break out of their comfort zones and study/work in the Indo-Pacific.
 Chadwick works on operations, programming, and communications within NABEA.

 Favorite Dish in Asia: Tsukemen (Japan)

 As CRO of NABEA, Khyle Eastin’s primary responsibility is to conduct research in support of the organization’s mission and goals.
 Khyle’s professional areas of interest and expertise include China’s national security and foreign policy development, with a specific emphasis on its activities in outer space and the Arctic, and interests in the Middle East region.
 Eastin has studied and lived in China and the Middle East, and served as a Peace Corps volunteer in China.
 He holds an M.A. in Asian Studies from Georgetown University’s School of Foreign Service, and a B.A. in International Relations from Pomona College.